EastonArcher/C-Process-Management/README.md

 creation fails.
 The parent process should also wait for all children processes to finish and then exit.
 3. Each child process should print out a hello message together its PID and then exit.
+4. Test with 2, 4, and 8 children processes.
+5. Next, instead of creating multiple children processes of a parent process, you are asked to create a chain of processes, i.e., the parent process will create one child and wait for it to finish, while the child creates its own child and wait for it as well, and so on.
+The last child created should print out the message and exit immediately so that its ancestors can finish too.
+Test your program with 2, 4, and 8 children processes again.
+6. Develop a Makefile, similar to the one we discuss in lecture to automate the compilation process.
+7. Develop a shell script to automate the test process, i.e., to test with 2, 4, and 8 children processes for both versions of program automatically with this script.